-A Public Hearing is planned for fall or winter 2016.
-As a result of the coordination with the public and agencies to date, there is expected to be no controversy associated with the proposed improvements since no opposition to the project was received at prior meetings or during agency review periods.
+Prior to the Public Hearing, no controversy associated with the proposed improvements was received at prior meetings or during agency review periods.
 Additional information related to the public outreach efforts are included in Section 4 of this Environmental Assessment.

 3.1.7 ECONOMIC EFFECTS